-During this reporting period, the AIG processed fifteen (15) public records requests.
-The AIG received eight (8) requests from the public, three (3) requests from the media, three (3) requests from an unknown source and one (1) request from law enforcement.
+During this reporting period, the AIG processed six (6) public records requests.
+The AIG received three (3) requests from the media, two (2) requests from the public and one (1) request from law enforcement.

 Section 5.3 - Education and Outreach